 14 A “Quasi-Sartrean” Theory of Subjective Awareness

-IV Body as a Whole, the Other, and Disorder of the Mental
+PART IV - Body as a Whole, the Other, and Disorder of the Mental

 15 Pain: Sartre and Anglo-American Philosophy of Mind

 16 Sartre, Enactivism, and the Bodily Nature of Pre-reflective Consciousness

 17 The Body is structured like a Language.
 Reading Sartre’s Being and Nothingness